juji-io/datalevin/planner.md

 In Datomic-like stores, the set of attributes for a class of entities are often unique.
 There might be overlapping attributes between entity classes, but many attributes are used by only one class of entities, and these are often prefixed by namespace unique to that entity class.
-We assign auto increment integer id for each entity class, and represent the mapping from attributes to entity class with bitmaps.

-Specifically, each attribute schema entry has a `:db/classes` key pointing to a bitmap of entity class ids that include the attribute in their definitions.
-This way, we can quickly identify the entity classes relevant to a query or a transaction through fast bitmap intersections.

-An additional "classes" LMDB DBI will be used.
-The keys will be entity class ids, and the values are vectors with the following elements: a bitmap of the AIDs of the defining attributes of the class, and a bitmap of the entity ids in the class.
+An additional "classes" LMDB DBI will be used to store entity classes.
+The key is a bitmap of attribute ids (AIDs) that define the class.
+The value is a map containing information related to the class.
+One key of the map is `:eids`, its value is a bitmap of the entity ids in the class.
 This allows us to quickly identified relevant entity classes in the query and find relevant entities associated with them.

-Unlike previous work in the literature, our definition of entity class is firm (i.e. one class is defined by one unique set of attributes), but the class membership is flexible.
-As attributes are added to or removed from an entity during its lifetime in the database, the entity may find itself belonging to multiple related entity classes at the same time.
-We accept the slight overhead of matching more entities than necessary during query, because the cost of always maintaining accurate entity class membership for all entities is rather high, for that requires a constant maintenance of a mapping from entity to its class.
-Since the purpose of entity class is only to pre-filter entities, not to precisely match query constraints, some false positives are acceptable, as long as there is no false negative.
-In this sense, entity class works like a free bloom filter without any hashing.

 For use cases that produces huge number of attributes, e.g. [numbered attributes](https://github.com/tonsky/datascript/issues/351#issuecomment-654738949),